Your Directors present the Thirty Third Annual Report and Audited Statement of Accounts of theCompany for the year ended 31st March, 2025.

 The Policy provides the framework in dealing with Securities of the Company.

-The Company has not accepted deposits during the year and there are no public deposits fallen due forpayment and claimed but not paid as on 3 T1 March, 2024.
-The total amount of deposit outstanding asat 3 T' March, 2024 was Nil.
+The Company has not accepted deposits during the year and therefore no public deposits fallen due forpayment and claimed but not paid as on 31st March, 2025.
+The total amount of deposit outstanding as at31st March, 2025 was Nil.

 The requirements of compliance of Corporate Social Responsibility are not applicable to our company.